temporalio/cli/docs/env/delete.md

 id: delete
 title: temporal env delete
 sidebar_label: delete
-description: Temporal CLI operation for ....
+description: ### delete
 tags:
 	- cli
 ---

 ### delete

-Delete environment or environmental property.
+Delete an environment or environmental property.

 **--address**
 The host and port (formatted as host:port) for the Temporal Frontend Service.